PathMLP: Smooth Path Towards High-order Homophily: Introduction

-Existing studies~\cite{SNGNN,ASGNN} argue that low-order information surrounding the target node contains more noise in heterophilous scenarios.
-Unfiltered aggregation of low-order information can severely interfere with the representations of node.
-To confirm this, we count the average homophily of different orders in homophilous and heterophilous datasets, as shown in Fig.~\ref{Fig: order-homo}, from which we can observe that higher-order information in heterophilous graphs (e.g., \emph{Texas}, \emph{Cornell} and \emph{Wisconsin}) indeed exhibits stronger homophily than lower-order information.
-This inspires us to utilize higher-order information to alleviate the heterophily problem.
+\textbf{Observation 1:} We calculate the average homophily of different orders in both homophilous and heterophilous datasets, as shown in Figure~\ref{Fig: order-homo}, from which we can observe that, unlike homophilous scenarios, low-order information (especially first-order) in heterophilous graphs (e.g., \emph{Texas}, \emph{Cornell} and \emph{Wisconsin}) exhibits significantly lower levels of homophily compared to high-order information. \emph{This inspires us to utilize higher-order information in heterophilous scenarios to alleviate the heterophily problem.}

-Some classical GNNs such as GAT~\cite{GAT} first consider the importance of different neighbors, and then stack convolutional layers to obtain higher-order information.
-Although this approach can explicitly reduce the impact of heterophilous noise, the layer stacking leads to the over-smoothing problem, i.e., features of different nodes become indistinguishable as the number of convolutional layers increases, thus diminishing model performance.
-Other approaches introduce high-order message-passing mechanisms, i.e., using high-order information during message passing.
-H2GCN~\cite{H2GCN} and Mixhop~\cite{Mixhop} aggregate information from first-order and second-order neighbors during message passing, and GPRGNN~\cite{GPRGNN} learns a generalized PageRanks (GPR) weight to adaptively aggregate node features and high-order information after multiple propagation.
-However, the former models still obtain high-order information by stacking, failing to circumvent the over-smoothing problem caused by excessive model depth.
-The latter claims they obtain the high-order information by self-multiplication of adjacent matrix, but the weight of high-order nodes has been overly averaged, limiting their contribution to the target nodes.
+Some classical GNNs, such as Graph Attention Networks (GAT)~\cite{GAT}, first consider the importance of different neighbors and then employ stacked convolutional layers to capture higher-order information.
+While this approach explicitly mitigates the impact of heterogeneous noise, \emph{the stacking of layers gives rise to the over-smoothing problem, wherein features from different nodes become indistinguishable with increasing number of convolutional layers,} thereby diminishing model performance.
+Other approaches employ high-order message-passing mechanisms, which involve utilizing high-order information during message passing.
+For instance, H2GCN~\cite{H2GCN} and Mixhop~\cite{Mixhop} aggregate information from both first-order and second-order neighbors while performing message passing.
+GPRGNN~\cite{GPRGNN} utilizes a generalized PageRanks (GPR) weight to adaptively combine node features and high-order information after multiple propagation steps.
+However, the former models still incorporate high-order information through stacking, thereby failing to address the over-smoothing problem caused by excessive model depth.
+Meanwhile, the latter \emph{leverages multiple propagation steps to capture higher-order information but risks over-averaging or mixing high-order features}, thus limiting their contributions to the target node.